 Get to Know Scotland: Now that you know when to visit this magical spot, it's time to figure out where to spend your time while in Scotland.
 From visiting Edinburgh's iconic castle to climbing Ben Nevis, these fun tourist attractions should be on every to-do list.
 While you're at it, take a gander at these impressive (and unmissable) places to visit, which include the gorgeous Scottish Highlands.

 Uncover Scotland's Heart: Scotland's charming small towns are perhaps its greatest asset (if you ignore the dramatic landscapes, that is).
 This is where you'll meet "salt of the earth" locals, who'll entrance you with their stories, fast friendship, and delectable dishes.
-When the weather clears (if only for an hour or two), head to one of these amazing beaches.
-Long stretches of golden sand welcome travelers, offering an impeccable and unforgettable view.
+When the weather clears, why not head to Oban.
+A busy West Coast town, this pretty spot lies in a sheltered bay and is a popular base for sightseeing in the Highlands.